graphql/graphql-spec/spec/Section 3 -- Type System.md

-* If a literal value is provided for an input object field, an entry in the coerced unordered map is given the result of coercing that value according to the input coercion rules for the type of the tagged member for that field.
+* If a literal value is provided for an input object field, an entry in the coerced unordered map is given the result of coercing that value according to the input coercion rules for the type of the tagged member field for that field.

 * If a variable is provided for an input object field, the runtime value of that variable must be used.
-If the runtime value is {null} and the tagged member type is non-null, a field error must be thrown.
+If the runtime value is {null} and the tagged member field type is non-null, a field error must be thrown.
 If no runtime value is provided, the variable definition's default value should be used.
 If the variable definition does not provide a default value, the field should be treated as if it was not specified.

-* No entry should be added to the unordered map for any other members defined on the Tagged type.
+* No entry should be added to the unordered map for any other member fields defined on the Tagged type.

-Following are examples of input coercion for a Tagged type with a `String` member `a` and a required (non-null) `Int!` member `b`:
+Following are examples of input coercion for a Tagged type with a `String` member field `a` and a required (non-null) `Int!` member field `b`:

 ```graphql example
 tagged ExampleInputTagged {